WinstonWantsAUserName/SuperMemoVim/README.md

 `r`: set **r**eference's link to what's on clipboard

+number pad:
-number pad: [priority script by Naess](https://youtu.be/OwV5HPKMrbg) (also works with shift+number, for laptop users)
+- in main windows: [priority script by Naess](https://youtu.be/OwV5HPKMrbg) (also works with shift+number, for laptop users)
+- in task parameter window: quick task value

 ## Additional hotkeys